GeoCodable/GRALE/README.md

 #### Download GeoJSON files to a directory:

-_Perform a paginated, multi-threaded request for all features/records, return a list of output files_
+- Perform a _paginated_, _multi-threaded_ request for _all_ features/records, save the files in the output directory and return a _list_ of the GeoJSON file paths

 ```python
   url = r'https://someServer/arcgis/rest/services/transportation/MapServer/1'